 Bombed during the First World War, like the rest of the city, places of Arras underwent a restoration that restored them their pre-war appearance.
 The oldest house, No. 49 North of the square dates from the fifteenth century.

-Its construction flamboyant Gothic styles began in the 15th century and ended in the 16th century.
-The Belfry watches over the city: its bells punctuated the communal life, and warned the population in case of danger.
-The belfry housed the Charters of the city and its treasure.
+Its flamboyant Gothic-style construction began in the 15th century and was completed in the 16th century.
+At the time, its bells marked the rhythm of communal life and warned the population in case of danger.
+It also housed the city's charters and treasures.

 Source : http://www.beffrois.com/

-The museum is currently closed for renovations.
-The media library remains open from Tuesday to Saturday inclusive.
+⚠️ The museum is currently closed for renovations.
+However, the media library remains open from Tuesday to Saturday.

-Notre-Dame-et-Saint-Vaast Cathedral is a Roman Catholic cathedral built in classical style from 1778.
-It has a plan in the form of a Latin cross, with a wide nave (26 meters wide) consisting of six bays, flanked by Corinthian columns .
-The choir consists of four bays with stained glass.
+The Notre-Dame-et-Saint-Vaast Cathedral, a Roman Catholic cathedral in classical style, was built starting in 1778.
+It features a Latin cross floor plan, with a wide nave measuring 26 meters, composed of six bays, flanked by side aisles separated by Corinthian columns supporting an entablature.
+The choir, consisting of four bays, is adorned with stained glass windows.

-The 1914-1918 war caused enormous damage to the shrine, partly destroyed in 1915.
-Restoration work undertaken in 1920 by the chief architect of historical monuments Pierre Paquet, lasted 14 years.
+The First World War (1914-1918) caused severe damage to the cathedral, which was partially destroyed in 1915.
+Restoration work, led by Pierre Paquet, chief architect of historical monuments, began in 1920 and lasted 14 years.

 Museum of Fine Arts - 22 rue Paul Doumer - Arras- Tel. +33 321 712 643 - E-mail: musee.arras@ville-arras.fr